Preparing for an Emergency: A Disaster Supply Kit

 The safest way to store water is to keep commercially bottled water in its original, unopened container.
 Alternatively, you can store tap water in food-grade water storage containers or sterilized plastic soft drink bottles, but not

 milk or juice bottles or cartons.
 These containers should be washed thoroughly with soap and water.
 Plastic soft drink bottles should be sanitized by adding one teaspoon of non-scented liquid household chlorine bleach to a quart of water, swishing the container with the solution, and then rinsing it with clean water.

-If you are using water that is not treated with chlorine, such as well water, then add two drops of non-scented liquid household chlorine bleach to the water.
-For anything other than commercially purchased bottled water, replace the water every six months.
+If you are using water that is not treated with chlorine, such as well water, then add 2 drops of non-scented liquid household chlorine bleach, such as Clorox, to 1 quart of water.
+Refer to the instructions on the bleach for instructions.
+For anything other than commercially purchased bottled water, replace the water every 6 months.

 Consider storing a combination of the following:

 - Protein bars

 - Dry cereal or granola

 - Peanut butter and jelly